sjbiaga/pisc/README.md

 The discarded and enabled actions are then embedded as an immutable map from `String` to `Set[String]`in the generated output file.
 These `magical` maps are declared as `π-trick` and `π-spell`, while their pair is declared as `π-wand`.

+The contention between the enabled actions occurs as follows.
+Each action in a sequence is a `for` generator that calls a method in `spi.scala`; the key of this action is passed as second argument.
+The method is within a unique scope (`^`) to distinguish between different actions that correspond to the same key (multisets).
+It creates a `Deferred[IO, BigDecimal]` and offers these together with the action `rate` associated with the key, or enqueues a quadruple in the `/` `Queue`.
+That does not mean the rate will be used, because the action may be _discarded_.
+Then, it blocks semantically on the `Deferred.get` method.
+If discarded, it will never unblock.

+A background fiber blocks on `take`ing or dequeuing this `Queue`.
+It then updates the `%` map of all enabled actions by merely mapping the string `^ + key` (where `^` stands for the unique scope to the pair `Deferred` & rate) - prior, it decreases number associated with the `key` from the (dual) `%` map.
+It is crucial the [enabled] actions are enabled (rate absent, but enough for the loose key to be in the `%` map) already when actions are fired in parallel.
+A second background fiber is blocked on a `Semaphore` that the other bacground fiber releases, and then (blocking) polls for a next "offer".

+This second background fiber then awaits for all enabled actions to be "reached", and thus have associated a rate rather than a number.
+If the multisets are not empty, than it will block on the semaphore shared with the first background fiber.

+As soon as the multisets are empty, the second background fiber computes statistically - starting from the rate - the _delay_ ("delta") that corresponds to the fastest action.
+It then uses the key get an associated `Deferred`, and the delay to _complete_ a `Deferred`.
+It does this twice, for actions of opposite polarities, unless it's just the case of one "τ".
+In the former case, the delta will correspond to the slower rate action.
+One more constraint is that these two actions do not discard each other.

+Meanwhile, all methods called (in parallel, either summation or composition) from a `for` generator, having `offered` the action rate, are (and must _all_ be) blocked on `Deferred.get`'s method.
+As soon as one (pair of) `Deferred` is `complete`d, the rest will remain semantically blocked.

 Program